 A live demonstration was presented by Hussain Adel Al Hashemi, E-SAFE Emirati youth champion, on how easily users can be tricked by hackers to let them use their phones, even if it is for less than a minute.

 The hacker is able to access all the content that WhatsApp contains once they have your phone.
 They scan the phones QR code through the online WhatsApp site on the computer.
-Once the intruder has scanned the QR code, they have the ability to freely send messages to all the contacts and delete any messages sent from these contacts.whats app
+Once the intruder has scanned the QR code, they have the ability to freely send messages to all the contacts and delete any messages sent from these contacts.

 The campaigns intentions are to make sure children are protected from these types of online hackers as statistics have shown that teens spend an average of 10 hours per day online.
 The campaign will post a short awareness video on social media which will also be shown in schools through future E-SAFE Society programmes.